 Murrayfield area was named after Archibald Murray whom owned the Murrayfield Estate.

 The stadium is home to the Scottish Rugby Union.
 The SRU bought some land and built the first Murrayfield Stadium, which was opened on 21 March 1925.
 Murrayfield Stadium stop is located close to the turnstiles on Roseburn Street.
 Access to the platform is by stairs and one lift.
-This is the only location served with a passenger lift.
+This is one of two locations served with a passenger lift (other is Edinburgh Gateway).
 As part of crowd-management measures, ticketing machines are situated at the bottom of the staircase and not at the platform level.

 Since the trams commenced the name of the stadium has changed to BT Murrayfield Stadium for sponsorship reasons.